2024–25 Pro-Core ELA/Reading Blueprints

-Pro-Core Grade 2 ELA/Reading Blueprint (26 Total Points – 6 Anchors)
+Pro-Core Grade 2 ELA/Reading Blueprint (26 Total Points – 6 Anchors; up to 2 Field Test Questions on Form C)

 Category